jonevanmoore/jonevanmoore/README.md

 ### My name is Jon Moore!

 I'm a Full-Stack Software Engineer currently living in Eugene, Oregon.
-When I'm not coding, you'll usually find me in my room reading a book, or somewhere in the mountains.
+I began coding at the beginning of 2020 and haven't slowed down yet.
+When I'm not programming, you will usually find me in my room reading a book.
+If I'm not there, then I am most definitely somewhere lost in the mountains.
+Spending time with friends and family, being out in nature and learning new things are some values I cherish the most in this short life.

 <a target="_blank" href="https://www.linkedin.com/in/jonevanmoore/">
   <img align="left" alt="Abhishek's LinkedIN" width="100px" src="/linked-in-blue.png" />